 In recent years, a remarkable transformation has taken place in the healthcare industry, centered around empowering and addressing the unique needs of women.
 Enter “Femtech” – a rapidly growing sector that combines technology with female-focused innovations, challenging our perception of female healthcare.

-Women make up half of the world’s population.
-Yet, in the past few decades, much of the scientific research, medical trials, and healthcare solutions have primarily focused on the male anatomy.
+Despite women making up half of the world’s population, much of the scientific research, medical trials, and healthcare solutions have primarily focused on the male anatomy in the past few decades.

 Consequently, this lack of attention has resulted in poorer health outcomes for women.

 While women’s health has long been considered a niche market and a minor part of healthcare, that’s starting to change.
-A wave of FemTech health startups aims to address the most common and critical female conditions – presenting new opportunities for employees, companies, investors, and society at large.
+The wave of Femech health startups aims to address the most common and critical female conditions – presenting new opportunities for employees, companies, investors, and society at large.

-This article answers the question of what is FemTech and how the rise of female-centric medical solutions can better meet women’s healthcare needs.
+By exploring the challenges, solutions, and market potential, this Shortlister article answers the question of what Femtech is and how the rise of female-centric medical solutions can better meet women’s healthcare needs.

 What is Femtech?

-FemTech, short for female technology, is a term that was first coined in 2016 by entrepreneur Ida Tin, the founder of Clue – a fertility-tracking app.
+As a term it was first coined in 2016 by entrepreneur Ida Tin, the founder of Clue – a fertility-tracking app.
 Since then, the term has grown to encompass many technology-driven solutions addressing women’s health issues.